SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Analysis

 where $f_x(t)$ is the flux in band $x$ at time $t$; $C_x$ is a constant representing the baseline, pre-explosion flux in that band; $H[t_{0,x}]$ is the Heaviside function, which is equal to 0 for $t < t_0$ and 1 for $t \geq t_0$; $A_x$ is a proportionality constant in that band; $t_0$ is the time of first light; $\alpha_x$ is the rise index in that band.
 Following \cite{miller--20a}, we assume a single value of $t_0$ across all bands for a given SN.
 Although it is unlikely that first light occurs at exactly the same time in all bands, the sampling of our light curves means that in practice we will not be able to resolve any difference between them \citep{magee--18, maguire--23}.
 In addition, by including only a single value of $t_0$ we are able to simultaneously combine constraints from all bands.
 We perform the same parameter transformation described by \cite{miller--20a}, whereby $A_x^\prime$ = $A_x$10$^{\alpha_x}$, and fit the light curve up to 50\% of the peak flux, $f \leq 0.5f_{\rm{peak}}$\footnote{As noted by \cite{miller--20a}, the choice of a cut-off threshold is arbitrary and varies within the literature. \cite{miller--20a} apply a threshold of $f \leq 0.4f_{\rm{peak}}$, but show that other values generally produce consistent results within the inferred uncertainties.}.
 We do not apply any $K$-corrections to our observations given their uncertainty during these early phases and the inhomogeneity of SNe~Iax.
 Fits are performed using nested sampling with UltraNest \citep{ultranest} and the resulting rise times and indices are given in Table~\ref{tab:peak_fit_results}.
 Random samples from the posteriors of our UltraNest fits are shown in Fig.~\ref{fig:lc}.

-Based on our fits, we find a median first light time of $t_0$ = 60\,332.84$^{+0.77}_{-1.28}$ for SN~2024bfu.
-Approximately 10~hours later (MJD = 60\,333.24), SN~2024bfu was observed by ATLAS, but was not detected.
-Our first tentative detection ($\sim$2$\sigma$) occurred on MJD = 60\,334.25 ($\sim$1.4 days after first light) in the ATLAS $o$-band.
-SN~2024bfu was observed by GOTO on MJD = 60\,334.56 and detected in one unit telescope at $\sim$4$\sigma$, but was also not detected in the second unit telescope observing simultaneously.
-Combining the flux from both unit telescopes results in a $\sim$2.5$\sigma$ detection.
-Poor weather meant that later observations by GOTO on MJD = 60\,336.54 were also not constraining.
-Our first unambiguous detection of SN~2024bfu occurred on MJD = 60\,337.26 in the ATLAS $o$-band, approximately four days after the estimated time of first light and three days before the reported date of discovery by GOTO.

-From first light up to maximum, we find rise times of 14.13$^{+1.24}_{-0.76}$~days and 19.11$^{+1.28}_{-0.82}$~days in the GOTO $L$- and ATLAS $o$-bands, respectively.
-The median power-law indices ($\alpha$) for both bands are $\alpha_L$ = 1.30$\pm$0.43 and $\alpha_o$ = 1.24$^{+0.47}_{-0.52}$, indicating a shallow rise towards maximum light.
+Based on our fits, we find a median first light time of $t_0$ = 60\,332.87$^{+0.67}_{-1.72}$ for SN~2024bfu.
+From first light up to maximum, we find rise times of 14.38$^{+1.68}_{-0.69}$~days and 19.10$^{+1.71}_{-0.75}$~days in the GOTO $L$- and ATLAS $o$-bands, respectively.
+The median power-law indices ($\alpha$) for both bands are $\alpha_L$ = 0.86$^{+0.41}_{-0.65}$ and $\alpha_o$ = 1.24$^{+0.47}_{-0.52}$.
+While the median rise index of $\alpha_L \textless 1$ is likely unphysical, both indices indicate a shallow rise towards maximum light.
 These values are generally consistent with rise indices reported for other SNe Iax (see Sect.~\ref{sect:early_lcs}), although we note the uncertainties are relatively large and therefore both the $L$- and $o$-bands are consistent with a single rise index.
-After peak, we measure a decline rate in the ATLAS $o$-band of $\Delta m_{15}(o)$ = 0.68$\pm$0.07.
+We note that we also tested the impact of including a shorter baseline before explosion and excluding the last ATLAS $o$-band measurement from our fit.
+Neither of these changes had a significant impact on our results.
+After peak, we measure a decline rate in the ATLAS $o$-band of $\Delta m_{15}(o)$ = 0.70$\pm$0.08~mag.
 We do not attempt to measure a decline rate in the GOTO $L$-band due to data gaps around this phase.